 - Shrinkage/warping: Considerable

 - Soluble: In esters, ketones, and acetone

 When should I use ABS

-ABS is tough able to withstand high stress and temperature.
+ABS filament is tough able to withstand high stress and temperature.
 It’s also moderately flexible.
-Together these properties make ABS a good general-purpose 3D printer filament, but where it really shines is with items that are frequently handled, dropped, or heated.
+Together these properties make ABS a good general-purpose 3D printer.
+But where it really shines is with items that are frequently handled, dropped, or heated.